-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Maricopa is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Maricopa isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Maricopa are a mix of both white- and blue-collar jobs.
 Overall, Maricopa is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Maricopa who work in office and administrative support (15.28%), sales jobs (10.47%), and management occupations (9.76%).
+There are especially a lot of people living in Maricopa who work in office and administrative support (16.17%), management occupations (10.63%), and sales jobs (9.81%).

 Also of interest is that Maricopa has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Maricopa in 2010 was $25,222, which is upper middle income relative to Arizona and the nation.
-This equates to an annual income of $100,888 for a family of four.
+The per capita income in Maricopa in 2010 was $25,133, which is upper middle income relative to Arizona, and middle income relative to the rest of the US.
+This equates to an annual income of $100,532 for a family of four.
 However, Maricopa contains both very wealthy and poor people as well.

-Maricopa is a very ethnically-diverse city.
+Maricopa is an extremely ethnically-diverse city.
 The people who call Maricopa home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Maricopa residents report their race to be White, followed by Black or African-American.
 Maricopa also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 21.16% of the city’s residents.
+People of Hispanic or Latino origin account for 24.02% of the city’s residents.
 Important ancestries of people in Maricopa include English, Irish, Italian, and Polish.

 The most common language spoken in Maricopa is English.
 Other important languages spoken here include Spanish and Korean.